Patrick Brown (Canadian politician): 2022 federal Conservative leadership campaign

 On March 13, 2022, Brown announced his candidacy for the Conservative Party of Canada leadership.
 On July 5, 2022, Brown was disqualified from the race by the party's Leadership Election Organizing Committee (LEOC).

 In a statement, Ian Brodie, the chair of the committee, said that the disqualification was recommended by the party's chief returning officer after receiving information on alleged violations of the financial provisions of the Canada Elections Act by Brown's campaign from a former campaign volunteer.
 After the race, the Toronto Star later revealed that the volunteer legal fees were paid by the campaign of fellow rival leadership rival and winner Pierre Poilievre.
 Brown described the move as "dirty" but still supported the party.

 After the 2024 National Security and Intelligence Committee of Parliamentarians report indicating that there was foreign interference in the Conservative leadership race, the Toronto Star revealed that Brown was probably negatively impacted by it.
-It was first revealed that the Indian Consulate, who opposed by Brown candidacy, interfered in the race by pressuring one of Conservative MP not to endorse him.
+It was first revealed that the Indian Consulate, who opposed Brown’s candidacy, interfered in the race by pressuring a Conservative MP not to endorse him.
 The outlet also revealed Poilievre is believed to have benefited from the Sri Lankan government, who also opposed Brown.
 In addition, Radio Canada reported in late 2024 that Brown was a victim of interference by the Government of India to derail his campaign.